 AAA Editor Notes

 Silver Dollar City is 5 mi. w. on SR 76W to Indian Point Rd., then about .4 mi. s. on Silver Dollar City Pkwy. to the entrance.
-This theme park combines the atmosphere of an 1880s Ozark pioneer village with 21st-century rides and thrills, and plays host to seven festivals throughout the year.
+This theme park combines the atmosphere of an 1880s Ozark pioneer village with 21st-century rides and thrills, and plays host to festivals throughout the year.
 Rides include the Outlaw Run roller coaster, which boasts the world's first triple inversions and double-barrel roll on a wooden coaster.
+Time Traveler, a spinning roller coaster with a 10-story vertical drop is expected to open in 2018.
 Other attractions include the PowderKeg roller coaster, which goes from 0 to 53 mph in 2.8 seconds; the multi-looping WildFire; Thunderation, a runaway mine train; and the Giant Barn Swing, which launches riders more than seven stories and nearly upside down.
 Fireman's Landing features rides and attractions with a volunteer firefighter recruitment fair theme.

 The Grand Exposition, modeled after the renowned World's Fairs and expositions held since the mid-19th century, features family-themed rides.
 Performances are given daily on various stages throughout the park, including music and comedy shows in the 4,000-seat Echo Hollow Amphitheater.
 Artisans demonstrate woodcarving, blacksmithing, leatherwork, pottery making, furniture making and glassblowing; many of their beautiful creations are for sale.